adfinis/packer-cloud-images/README.rst

 from image to image.
 Therefore it makes sense to build your own images to provide VMs tailored to your use case.

-This repository makes use of Packer_ and Ansible_ to provide cloud agnostic images for a few Linux distributions.
-These images should fullfil the following
+This repository makes use of Packer_ and Ansible_ to build custom images for a few Linux distributions.
+These images should fullfil the following requirements:
-requirements:

 * Minimal installation
 * Tailored to the corresponding cloud